 Cased Closed

-The door opened, and He walked in.
+He walked in.

-Poured out — willingly.
+What spilled out wasn’t paper.
+It wasn’t a contract or a legal loophole.
+It was His blood, poured out willingly.
 Silencing every accusation.
 Overruling every charge.
 It didn’t just defend me.
-It redeemed me.
+It delivered me.
 Where the accuser had placed commas, He placed a final, unshakable period.
+The courtroom fell silent.
+The case was closed.
+The verdict was in.
+It reads: “Fully forgiven.
+Paid in full.”

-Who will bring any charge against those whom God has chosen?
+Paul described this very moment in Romans 8:33–34: “Who will bring any charge against those whom God has chosen?
 It is God who justifies.
 Who then is the one who condemns?
 No one.
-Christ Jesus who died—more than that, who was raised to life—is at the right hand of God and is also interceding for us.
-Romans 8:33-34
+Christ Jesus who died, more than that, who was raised to life, is at the right hand of God and is also interceding for us.”

 As believers, we must remain within the boundaries of conviction and reject the enemy’s counterfeit, which is condemnation.
 Here’s the difference: